SICKAG/collage/docs/docs/concepts.md

 ## Service

-- A Service is a function or a collection of functions and topics
-- it is uniquely identified by its name and (optionally) version.
+A Service is a function or a collection of functions and topics and is uniquely identified by its name and (optionally) version.
+With a Service, you can easily provide functionality to other fragments.
+This especially comes in handy when you want to provide application functionality like notification handles or modal dialogs to fragments.

+Services have certain attributes and restrictions:

 - Two implementations of a Service must allways be compatible with each other, e.g. by implementing the same specification.
 - Every service exposed by a context is registered within Collage and kept synchronous between all contexts in the arrangement.
-- If a context in the application is calling a specific service, always the implementation of the first context registered the Service is called.
+- If a context in the application is calling a specific service, always the implementation of the context that registered the Service topmost in the DOM tree is called.
 This means, that if a service is provided by each a fragment and its arrangement, always the implementation registered at the arrangement will be executed.
 - The return value of the implementation is communicated back to the context initially calling the Service.
 - A context can expose any number of Services via its Frontend Description.
 - A Service is always provided to the whole Application.
 - If a context wants to use a service, it must provide an own implementation itself.
 This is necessary, because all fragments must be [**self contained**](#self-contained).
 - A Service can be imported or implemented in the context.

+> Keep in mind, that it is possible to use a provided service from any embedded fragment (and also fragments embedded in fragments).
+So think twice about the data you want to communicate via services.
+>
+> If your fragment depends on data received via a service, it never should trust these data blindly, but should validate them.
+>
+> Don't use services to work around origin restrictions (e.g. [SOP](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) or [Same Site Cookie Restrictions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite)).

 ## Topics